Low capelin return in Labrador and Quebec affecting lives and ecosystem, says researcher

 "They do feel that they may be potentially spawning in offshore locations, which we don't really know a whole lot about, and that when they do come they're not as plentiful as they used to be."

-However, Boeler said that temperature change may be one of many reasons for the delayed spawning season.
+However, Boelar said temperature change may be one of many reasons for the delayed spawning season.
 The DFO is working diligently on the island portion of the province to figure out the direct cause of the fish's behaviour shift, she said.

 "I know they're looking a lot at the actual food source for capelin.
 So [they're] looking at zooplankton and phytoplankton trends over the last few decades, they're also looking at temperature and they're also looking at wind direction," she said.